Surfshark Review 2020

 Now I do not know about you, but simplicity has a charm of its own.
 So, I think it has done a great job keeping it simple and intuitive to use.

-Surfshark VPN is one of the most affordable VPNs out there.
-In fact, the 24-months plan for Surfshark only costs $1.99/mo +3 months free and comes with an 83% discount.
+Surfshark is one of the most affordable VPNs out there.
+In fact, the VPN offers 24-months plan at the price of $1.99/mo only and comes with an 83% discount.

 Surfshark also offers two other subscription plans.
 The 1-month is a bit expansive and also doesn’t offer any discounts, however, the 12-months plan comes with a 50% discount.